MirabalElizabeth/plant-humanities-summer-program/strawberry/README.md

                end="2:00"
 			   caption="Cherokee Storytelling: Origin of the Strawberry.">

 Strawberries evoke relationships rooted in kinship, affection, and emotional connections among North American Indigenous people.
-Potawatomi writer Robin Wall Kimmerer beautifully expresses this sentiment: "In a way, I was raised by strawberries, fields of them."
+Potawatomi writer Robin Wall Kimmerer beautifully expresses this sentiment: "In a way, I was raised by strawberries, fields of them[^30]."
 In her reflection, Kimmerer imbues strawberry plants with a maternal, protective, and formative role.
-She further illustrates this connection by recounting the mythic origin story, in which Sky Woman ascends back to the firmament, leaving behind the plants as teachers for her people.
-This myth allows us to fully appreciate the writer’s intimate relationship with the strawberry plants, which she understands as sources of knowledge, as well as spiritual comfort and safety.
+She further illustrates this connection by recounting the mythic origin story, in which Sky Woman ascends back to the firmament, leaving behind the plants as teachers for her people[^31].This myth allows us to fully appreciate the writer’s intimate relationship with the strawberry plants, which she understands as sources of knowledge, as well as spiritual comfort and safety.

 <param ve-compare